diffbot/diffbot-python-client/README.md

 Installation
 -----------
-To install simply (preferably in a virtualenv):
+To install activate a new virtual environment and run the following command:

     $ pip install -r requirements.txt